 You would ask:

-Use these expressions with your partner or close friends since these are the people who you are most likely to miss.
-It’s better to use the informal version of “I Miss You” in Korean with spouses rather than the formal or standard versions since the informal shows more of a degree of closeness.
+Use these expressions with your partner or close Korean friends since these are the people you are most likely to miss.
+It’s better to use the informal version of “I miss you” in Korean with spouses rather than the formal language or standard versions since the informal shows more of a degree of closeness.

 Standard “I Miss You” in Korean